Is NordVPN Safe in 2026?

 | OpenVPN | Fallback if you want the classic option | Still highly trusted and widely used, though often slower than NordLynx. |

-| NordWhisper | Restricted networks | Designed for local network environments that block or interfere with more obvious VPN traffic. |
+| NordWhisper | Restricted networks | Designed for local network environments that block or interfere with more obvious VPN traffic.
+See NordVPN’s NordWhisper protocol for the fuller breakdown. |

 NordLynx remains the best everyday option for most users.
 It is based on WireGuard and built to avoid storing user-identifying state on servers in the same way a simple WireGuard setup might.

-Threat Protection Pro, kill switch and day-to-day device safety
+Scam, phishing and malware protection, kill switch and day-to-day device safety

 What helps most in real life